DomtronVox/StaticFarmSite/src/documents/main_pages/frequently-asked-questions.md

 <br />

 **Do you sell disbudded goats?** If a goat is not born POLLED (genetically hornless) we always disbud them.
-There is an exception to that in that a horned kid born of one or both parents or even grandparents that are polled might not have the horn go through the skin until after you have picked it up.
-We will be glad to disbud for free in that case.
+There is an exception to that in that a horned kid born of one or both parents or even grandparents that are polled might not have the horns go through the skin until after you have picked it up.
+If that happens, bring it back and we will be glad to disbud for free.

 <br />